sitecrafting/greg/README.md

 Since Greg simply uses `Timber::get_posts()` under the hood, the array returned from this hook can be any valid arguments to [`WP_Query::__construct()`](https://developer.wordpress.org/reference/classes/wp_query/__construct/).

-## Customization

-Override template files from your theme by placing them in a directory called `greg`.

 ## Command Line Interface (CLI)

 Greg comes with some custom WP-CLI tooling: